-The regional Quaternary aquifers in the basin vary from single unconfined gravel and sand layers in the alluvial fan to multi-layers of silt and clay in the low-lying depression (basin center).
-Three continuous aquitards (clay layers) are found in the basin at depths of 60 m, 290 m and 450 m, respectively (Fig.8), which have had a significant influence on confining groundwater flow.

-Salt crusts are formed on the ground surface in locations near the terminal areas of streams.
-Core drilling records also show many salt-bearing deposits are observed throughout the strata (Chen and Bowler, 1986).
-Based on the terrain, sediments and hydrogeological condition, the study area can be divided into 5 zones.
-Zone 1 is the Kunlun mountainous area, and Zone 2 is the alluvial fan plain at the Kunlun piedmont.
-Zone 3, 4 and 5 belong to the loess plain, and Zone 3 is the main groundwater overflow (discharge) zone of the watershed, and Zone 5 is the terminal lake zone (low-lying depression of the watershed) with the salt crust and playa, Zone 4 is the transition zone (middle-lower stream area of the watershed) between Zone 3 and 5.

 The climate in the GRW is extremely variable, both spatially and temporally.
 Precipitation in the Kunlun Mountains is more than 200 mm per year, but less than 50 mm in the basin, and also presents a gradual decreasing trend from the piedmont area to the low-lying central depression.
 The potential evaporation is extremely high (＞2600 mm per year).
 This hyper-arid climate results in aquifers in the basin that do not obtain effective recharge from the local precipitation.
-Overall, groundwater in the basin originates from Golmud River seepage and bedrock lateral flow in the alluvial fan, and topography results in flow towards the low-lying depression (basin center).
+Groundwater in the basin is mainly recharged by Golmud River seepage through the riverbed in the alluvial fan and bedrock lateral inflow at the southern mountain front, and flows from the alluvial fan in the south to the basin center in the north (Figure 1c).
+Much of groundwater overflows as springs at the front of the alluvial fan due to the fining of sediments in the aquifers downdip.
+The depth to groundwater is less than 3 m in most areas from the front of alluvial fan to the basin center, resulting in significant potentially evaporate loss of groundwater.
+The regional groundwater finally discharges to the terminal lake, and undergoes large evaporate loss.

+Based on the terrain, sediments and hydrogeological condition, the study area can be divided into 5 zones.
+Zone 1 is the Kunlun mountainous area, and Zone 2 is the alluvial fan plain at the Kunlun piedmont.
+Zones 3, 4 and 5 occur on the loess plain, where Zone 3 is the main groundwater overflow (discharge) zone of the watershed, and Zone 5 is the terminal lake zone (low-lying depression of the watershed) with salt crusts and playa, Zone 4 is the transition zone (middle-lower stream area of the watershed) between Zone 3 and 5.

 3 Materials and Methods

 3.1 Hydrochemical and isotopic sampling and analytical methods

-A total of 228 water samples were collected from GRW in 2015 and 2016, including 180 groundwater samples and 48 surface water samples (42 river water and 6 lake water samples) (Fig.1c).
+A total of 228 water samples were collected from GRW in 2015 and 2016, including 180 groundwater samples and 48 surface water samples (42 river water and 6 lake water samples) (Figure 1c).
 Groundwater samples were collected from both shallow phreatic aquifers and deep confined aquifers.
 Surface water samples were obtained along the Golmud River, as well as from Lake Qarhan, Lake Dabusun and other small lake in the low-lying depression area (basin center).
 In addition, one snow (snowmelt water) sample, 8 precipitation samples and 90 brine water samples (groundwater) with hydrogen and oxygen stable isotope data were obtained from China’s stable isotope geochemistry database (http://210.73.59.163/isogeochem/).
-The location of the snow and precipitation samples are shown on Fig.1c.
-The detailed locations of 90 brine water samples are not known, but it is known that all of these samples were collected from the Qarhan salt playa and Bieletan salt playa (Fig.1c).
+The location of the snow and precipitation samples are shown on Figure 1c.
+The detailed locations of the 90 brine water samples are not known, but it is known that all of these samples were collected from the Qarhan salt playa and Bieletan salt playa (Figure 1c).